MicrosoftDocs/cpp-docs/docs/standard-library/using-insertion-operators-and-controlling-format.md

 std::cout << extracted;    //  This
 ```

 This behavior can be overcome manually, but to make string round-tripping more convenient, C++14 adds the `std::quoted` stream manipulator in `<iomanip>`.
-Upon insertion, `quoted()` surrounds the string with a delimiter (double quote ' " ' by default) and upon extraction manipulates the stream to extract all characters until the final delimiter is encountered.
+Upon insertion, `quoted()` surrounds the string with a delimiter (double quote ' " ' by default) and upon extraction manipulates the stream to extract all characters until the final delimiter is found.
 Any embedded quotes are escaped with an escape character ('\\\\' by default).

-The delimiters are present only in the stream object; they are not present in the extracted string but they are present in the string returned by [`basic_stringstream::str`](../standard-library/basic-stringstream-class.md#str).
+The delimiters are present only in the stream object; they aren't present in the extracted string but they're present in the string returned by [`basic_stringstream::str`](../standard-library/basic-stringstream-class.md#str).

 The whitespace behavior of the insertion and extraction operations is independent of how a string is represented in code, so the quoted operator is useful regardless of whether the input string is a raw string literal or a regular string.
-The input string, whatever its format, can have embedded quotes, line breaks, tabs, and so on and all these will be preserved by the `quoted()` manipulator.
+The input string, whatever its format, can have embedded quotes, line breaks, tabs, and so on, and all these will be preserved by the `quoted()` manipulator.

 For more information and full code examples, see [`quoted`](../standard-library/iomanip-functions.md#quoted).